 Do You Ask Good Questions?

 I have a friend who is a national expert on assessment.
-You know the assessment as used in schools for kids to determine their level of student achievement.
-I took a class from him once and during a break I noticed that he was talking with one of the adult students in the class.
-He was asking her a questions about assessment.
-Interesting I thought, because he knew more about assessment than most people, yet he was asking her a question, most likely to make her think about her own practice.
-Even though he could have just as easily shared with her best practice for various types of assessment, he asked her a question to gain her insights.
+You know the evaluation is used in schools for kids to determine their level of student achievement.
+I took a class from him once, and during a break, I noticed that he was talking with one of the adult students in the class.
+He was asking her questions about the assessment.
+Interesting, I thought, because he knew more about assessment than most people, yet he asked her a question, most likely to make her feel about her practice.
+Even though he could have just as easily shared her best practice for various types of assessment, he asked her a question to gain her insights.

-I recently was doing some personal coaching with a high tech CEO and we were working on communication.
-The focus for our session was how to start conversations with people.
+I recently was doing some personal coaching with a high-tech CEO, and we were working on communication.
+The focus of our session was how to start conversations with people.
 I suggested to him that he ask them a question.
-He was surprised like he had only done that a few times.
-It works great, when you ask someone a question, you’re asking for their thinking on something.
+He was surprised, like he had only done that a few times.
+It works great; when you ask someone a question, you ask for their thinking on something.
 It is a compliment because it says, I want to hear what you have to say.
-It doesn’t matter if it is a subject that you already know quite a bit about.
-Ask them as if you don’t know and notice how they explain something.
-What stories do they use from their own life that add insight to knowing them better.
+It doesn’t matter if it is a subject that you know well.